 - Improves the cultural competence of all Harvard faculty.

-The PFDD collaborates with faculty development and diversity offices at Harvard Medical School and Harvard-affiliated academic health care centers, and is a member of the Consortium of Harvard Affiliated Offices for Faculty Development and Diversity (CHADD).
+The PFDDI collaborates with Faculty Development and Diversity Inclusion offices at Harvard Medical School and Harvard-affiliated academic healthcare centers, and is a member of the Consortium of Harvard Affiliated Offices for Faculty Development and Diversity Inclusion (CHADD).

 - Co-Sponsors the New England Science Symposium (NESS) promotes careers in biomedical science.
 NESS, offered annually since 2002, provides a national competitive forum for postdoctoral fellows; medical, dental, and graduate students; post-baccalaureates; college and community college students (particularly African-American, Hispanic, and American Indian / Alaska Native individuals) involved in biomedical or health-related scientific research, to present their research projects through oral or poster presentations.